Spring Bulbs From K. van Bourgondien

 K. van Bourgondien has been supplying flower bulbs to gardeners for more than 175 years.
-We offer high-quality, reliable bloomers at a fair price, and our selection of flower bulbs for spring planting is impressive--you won't find a selection like this at most retail stores.
+We offer high-quality, reliable bloomers at a fair price, and our selection of spring bulbs for planting is impressive—you won't find a selection like this at most retail stores.
 At dutchbulbs.com you'll find dozens of varieties that are prized for their flowers and foliage.
-Our flower bulbs for spring planting selection includes a large class of flowering and ornamental bulbous-like plants in their dormant condition such as bulbs, corms, tubers and rhizomes.
+Our spring flower bulbs selection includes a large class of flowering and ornamental bulbous-like plants in their dormant condition such as bulbs, corms, tubers and rhizomes.
 Explore our wide selection of spring bulbs for sale today.

-When selecting flower bulbs for spring planting, first consider their light requirements.
+When selecting flower bulbs to plant in spring, first consider their light requirements.
 Some, like Dahlias, Lilies, Calla Lilies, Gladiolus, Cannas, Crocosmia and Anemones are sun lovers, while Begonias and Caladium tolerate shade.
 Next, consider where you'd like to grow them.
 Some, like Calla Lilies, Dwarf Cannas, Begonias and Caladium, are well suited for containers, while others, like Dahlias, Lilies and Gladiolus grow quite tall and do best in the garden.
 Finally, consider bloom time and flower or foliage color.

-Many, but not all, flower bulbs for spring planting are tender, meaning they can be damaged by freezing weather.
+Many, but not all, spring bulbs are tender, meaning they can be damaged by freezing weather.
 By following some basic tips, you'll be on your way to a summer color show.

 While many flower bulbs are planted in the garden, some, like Elephant Ears, Caladium and Begonias, are planted in containers.
 Whether planting in a container or the garden, make sure the plants have the amount of sunlight they need.

-Bulbs should be planted in well-drained soil.
+Spring bulbs should be planted in well-drained soil.
 If the bulbs and roots are constantly soggy, they'll rot.
 Whether planting in the garden, a raised bed or container, the bulb's planting depth should be about three times the diameter of the bulb.
-Fertilize with Van Bourgondien's 100% Natural Bulb Food
+Fertilize your spring bulbs with Van Bourgondien's 100% Natural Bulb Food

 at planting time.